-- Perseverance is a NASA Mars rover en route to Mars that will land on 18 February 2021.
+- Perseverance is a NASA Mars rover that landed on 18 February 2021.

-- The rover will search for signs of past life on Mars, while collecting soil and rock samples for future return to Earth.
+- The rover will search for past life on Mars and collect soil and rock samples for future return to Earth.

 Did life ever arise on Mars?
 For years, NASA’s Mars Exploration Program has been systematically trying to find out.
 The agency’s Spirit and Opportunity rovers showed that liquid water once existed on the surface.
-Building on that discovery, the Curiosity rover found conditions on Mars 4 billion years ago were benign for life as we know it.
+Building on that discovery, NASA's Curiosity rover found conditions on Mars around 4 billion years ago could have supported life as we know it.
 Now, Perseverance will directly search for signs of past life.

+past.
+It will also look for carbon-containing molecules called organics that form the building blocks of life on Earth.
 Not since 1976 has NASA directly searched for life on Mars, when the dual Viking landers performed long-shot chemistry experiments that turned up inconclusive results.
-Perseverance will look for microscopic, fossilized cells, as well as carbon-containing molecules called organics that form the building blocks of all living things on Earth.

-Even if Perseverance sees something that looks like an ancient microbe, or finds an organic compound that’s a perfect match for something related to life as we know it, we won’t be able to declare with certainty that we’ve found life on Mars.
-To do that, we’ll need to bring Perseverance’s samples back to Earth.
-Despite our technological advances in making small, low-power science instruments for space missions, many types of laboratory analyses still can’t be performed in space or can’t be done very precisely.
-Additionally, science is all about being able to reproduce results—especially when they are astonishing.
-Getting Perseverance’s samples back to Earth means we could run the same science experiments in multiple laboratories.
+Perseverance is collecting soil and rock samples as it travels, and store them in tubes that future missions by NASA and the European Space Agency will collect.
+Despite technological advances in making small, low-power science instruments for space missions, many types of laboratory analyses still can’t be performed in space or can’t be done very precisely.
+Additionally, science is all about being able to reproduce results; getting Perseverance’s samples back to Earth means we could run the same science experiments in multiple laboratories.

-Using images from navigation cameras placed strategically around the rover, as well as imagery from orbital satellites such as NASA’s Mars Reconnaissance Orbiter, scientists and mission operators will work together to drive Perseverance to promising science areas around the river delta in Jezero Crater.
-If a spot seems particularly interesting, Perseverance will collect a rock and soil sample, seal it in a small tube, and leave the tube on the surface for a future mission to return to Earth.
+Using images from navigation cameras placed strategically around the rover, as well as imagery from orbital satellites such as NASA’s Mars Reconnaissance Orbiter, scientists and mission operators work together to drive Perseverance to promising science areas.
+If a spot seems particularly interesting, Perseverance collects a sample, seals it in a small tube, and leaves the tube on the surface for return to Earth.

 At the heart of Perseverance’s life-scanning tools are 2 Raman spectrometers—science instruments that shine ultraviolet light on a rock or soil patch and read the reflected light signature to determine what chemical compounds are present.
 Raman spectrometers are particularly well-suited to detecting organic compounds related to life as we know it.
 Perseverance has one on its robotic arm named SHERLOC, and another inside SuperCam, an instrument at the top of the rover’s mast that also contains a laser to zap rocks several meters away!

-As a technology demonstration, Ingenuity is not tied to Perseverance’s mission success, but we may learn important lessons about the feasibility of flying vehicles on other worlds.
+Perseverance’s belly carried a small helicopter drone named Ingenuity.
+Once on Mars, Perseverance lowered Ingenuity to the surface and moved 100 meters away.
+Ever since, Ingenuity has been exploring the rover’s surroundings over multiple flights.
+As a technology demonstration, Ingenuity is not tied to Perseverance’s mission success, but we're learning important lessons about the feasibility of flying vehicles on other worlds.
 In 2034, NASA’s Dragonfly spacecraft, an 8-bladed drone-like craft called a quadcopter, will explore Saturn’s largest moon Titan.